 Mapping for local projects

-We’ve been working with maps for 25 years now, so it’s a pleasant surprise when we receive requests we’ve never had before.
+We’ve been working with maps for more than 25 years, so it’s a pleasant surprise when we receive requests we’ve never had before.

 Recently, we were contacted by a company responsible for organising charity door knockers.
 They needed A4 printed maps of postcode sectors to pass to ground staff showing street level detail.
 This would enable them to use maps at a local level to plan fundraising routes and clearly define territories for each agent.
 Historically, they were using a map maker to manually create these, however as the company grew, this was becoming too time consuming and expensive.